MedAI-UAIX/IS-MAN/Segmentation/README.md

 # UNet with Reparameterizable Convolution for Multi-Organ Segmentation

-This repository provides an inference implementation of a **UNet model with Reparameterizable Convolution blocks**, designed for multi-organ segmentation in ultrasound images (thyroid, carotid artery, trachea, liver).
+This repository provides an inference implementation of a **UNet model with Reparameterizable Convolution blocks**, designed for multi-organ segmentation in ultrasound images (thyroid, carotid artery, trachea,liver).

-The model supports both **CUDA (GPU)** and **CPU** inference.\
+The model supports both **CUDA (GPU)** and **CPU** inference.
-Ours pretrained weights are provided on HuggingFace.

 ------------------------------------------------------------------------

 ## 📌 Pretrained Weights
+**Ours pretrained weights are provided on HuggingFace.**

 👉 **HuggingFace Model Hub**\
 https://huggingface.co/medaiming/UnetReparamConv